Homebuilt computer

-A custom-built or homebuilt computer is a computer assembled from available components, usually commercial off-the-shelf (COTS) components, rather than purchased as a complete system from a computer system supplier, also known as pre-built systems.
+A custom built or home-built computer is a computer assembled by its user and made of commercial off-the-shelf (COTS) components, rather than purchased as a complete and ready to use machine, also known as a "pre-built" or out-of-the-box system.

-A custom-built or homebuilt computer is usually considered cheaper to assemble as compared to buying a pre-built computer, since it excludes the labour cost associated with building the computer.
-However, depending on the person's budget, build quality, and total cost of parts used, it can still be expensive to build a custom-built computer or equivalent (see Costs of building computers).
+Building a computer at home is generally considered a cost-effective alternative to buying a pre-built one because it excludes the assembly labor cost.
+However, the total cost of building a computer can vary based on an individual's budget, the quality and availability of the parts used, and the discounts offered by mass production.
+As a result, the final cost may potentially exceed that of typical pre-built computers.

-Homebuilt computers are almost always used at home, like home computers, but home computers are traditionally purchased already assembled by the manufacturer.
-However, some suppliers provide both home and homebuilt computers, like the Newbear 77-68, which the owner was expected to assemble and use in his or her home.
+Home-built computers are often used at home, like home computers, but home computers are traditionally purchased already assembled by the manufacturer.
+Some suppliers provide both home and homebuilt computers, like the Newbear 77-68, which the owner was expected to assemble and use in their home.

 History

-Mechanical (non-electric/electronic) computers were built at homes in the Victorian era, beginning with pioneer Charles Babbage in the 1820s.
-A century later, Konrad Zuse built his own machine when electromechanical relay technology was widely available.
+Mechanical (non-electric) computers were built in homes during the Victorian era, beginning with pioneer Charles Babbage in the 1820s.
+In the 20th century, Konrad Zuse built his own machine when electromechanical relay technology was widely available.
 In 1965, electronics engineer James Sutherland started building a computer out of surplus parts from his job at Westinghouse.
-The hobby then took off with the early development of microprocessors, and since then, many enthusiasts have constructed their own computers.
+The hobby became more accessible with the early development of microprocessors, which led to many enthusiasts constructing their own computers.

 Early examples include the Altair 8800 from the United States and the later British Newbear 77-68 and Nascom designs from the late 70's and early 80's.
-Some were made from kits of components, or simply distributed as board designs like the Ferguson Big Board.
+Some were made from kits of components, while others were distributed as board designs like the Ferguson Big Board.
 The Altair 8800 pioneered the S-100 bus which somewhat simplified the process.

-Ultimately, the development of home computers, the IBM PC (and its derivatives and clones), and the industry of specialized component suppliers that grew up around this market in the mid 80's have made building computers much easier.
-Computer building is no longer limited to specialists.
+The development of home computers, the IBM PC (and its derivatives and clones) and the industry of specialized component suppliers that developed around this market in the mid-1980s have made building computers more intuitive, especially with the development of modular components.

-Computers based on Apple Macintosh and Amiga computer platforms often can not be built in general by users legally because of patents and licenses for their hardware, firmware, and software.
+Computers based on Apple Macintosh and Amiga computer platforms often cannot be legally built by users because of patents and licenses for their hardware, firmware, and software.